KG416/crud-rest-api/README.md

 ## Version control (git)

-- Progress is divided into different branches.
+- Progress is chronologically divided into different branches.
 They're named starting with a number, for example `1-project-setup`

 ## Tools